vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-other-details.md

 Currently, the available setting is the free gas mode, enabling the ability not to specify gas fees.
 See Free Gas Mode.

-Todo(Ramki): Do we need the genesis file here in this document?
 <details>
     <summary>Sample VMware Blockchain genesis file</summary>